Ancona Ducks

 Worth It Line

 On May 28, 2021, we drove to Worth It Farms in Chattahoochie Hills, GA and picked up 11 ducklings, a few weeks old.
 They explained to me that they were once part of the breeding efforts to get APA standardization for Ancona, but they pulled back from the efforts.
 Their birds came from Dave Holderread’s flock and they no longer sell to the public.
 The hen was coyote dinner along with a few males, so the remaining males, Remus II (chocolate) and Sirius II (black) were bred to a Welsh hen for meat purposes.
-The ducklings were crested, so we sold Remus II, Sirius II, and two blue duckling hens expressing the crested gene to Jan Pelfery of Triple J Farms in Cave Spring, GA, who specializes in crested Ancona.
+The ducklings were crested, so we sold Remus II, Sirius II, and two stunning blue duckling hens expressing the crested gene to Jan Pelfery of Triple J Farms in Cave Spring, GA, who specializes in crested Ancona.
 We have since found that those hens lay green eggs!
 We no longer have any ducks from this line, but contact Jan if you want crested Ancona.
+I kinda wish we kept everyone, but for right now, we don’t have the capacity to have a crested and non-crested breeding pen.
+If we do, we will get some back from Jan!

 May 28, 2021